-Photos make great backgrounds for slides, but you need to find the right ones.
+Photos are essential for creating powerful, engaging and persuasive slides, but you need to find the right ones.
 The secret to finding free images and photos is to know how to use Microsoft’s tools effectively and where to look on the Web.

 Find photos in PowerPoint–this is no longer available